BlueBrain/NeuroM/doc/source/morph_stats.rst

 neurom stats: morphometric statistics extraction
 ************************************************

-The ``neurom stats`` application extracts morphometrics from a set of neuron morphology files and produces a summary in JSON or CSV format.
-It may obtain any of the morphometrics available in the :py:func:`neurom.get` function, and is highly configurable, allowing the user to get raw or summary statistics from a large set of neurite and neuron features.
+The ``neurom stats`` application extracts morphometrics from a set of morphology files and produces a summary in JSON or CSV format.
+It may obtain any of the morphometrics available in the :py:func:`neurom.get` function, and is highly configurable, allowing the user to get raw or summary statistics from a large set of neurite and morphology features.

 An example usage: